silverfisk/silverfisk.github.io/content/posts/k8s/karpenter.md

 ## Configuration knobs

 Setting these values may actually kill some pods and their CI jobs as a last resort.
 In our setup the most common issue of full disks are when very CI jobs are executed in very big container images.
+Naturally it should be investigated if more node disk space should be added as a preventive solution, since this is more a way to handle node scaling *if the disks fill up in spite of the preventive actions already taken*.

 Before any jobs are evicted because of DiskPressure, the kubelet will try to reclaim resources by culling dead pods and images.